 The census questionnaire had 4 questions relating to ICT equipment.
-There were three questions on household access and I on individual use.
-Table 1 shows that when heads of household were asked "Does any member of this household own any of the following in a working condition, out of the 550941 households who reported ownership of listed ICT equipment, almost 60 percent owned television, 24.4 percent owned a radio, 14.6 percent were owners of a fixed landline telephone in their house and the least members of households(1.3%) were owing a computer (either desktop or laptop).
+There were three questions on household access and one on individual use.
+Table 1 shows that when heads of household were asked "Does any member of this household own any of the following in a working condition, out of the 550941 households who reported ownership of listed ICT equipment, almost 60 percent owned television and other ICT equipment, 24.4 percent owned a radio and other ICT equipment, 14.6 percent were owners of a fixed landline in their house with other ICT equipment and the least members of households(1.3%) were owing a computer (either desktop or laptop).

-The table further shows that, when asked where members of the household access internet from, heads of household reported that 69.2 % of households do not have access, 11.3 % were accessing internet through the use of mobile phones, 8.5 % had their access point either at home or work, 5.7 % at internet café and the remaining were accessing at various places.
+The table further shows that, when asked where members of the household access internet from, heads of household reported that 69.2 % of households do not have access, 11.3 % were accessing internet through the use of mobile phones, 8.5 % had their access point either at home or work, 5.7 % at internet café and the remaining were accessing at various places such as library, schools, etc.